-Nevertheless, Hicks did open his mouth and take up his pen on this subject, both at the time and for years afterwards.
-His "A note on the Treatise" (Hicks, 1967b) was a significant contribution towards helping later readers gain an understanding of the issues.
-However, when the topic of "Keynes versus Hayek" comes up for discussion today, the precise timeline of the events of 80 years ago is often blurred.
-Hayek did not, in fact, offer a critique of Keynes's most influential book, the General Theory of Employment Interest and Money (1936).
-In retrospect, Hayek
+Nevertheless, Hicks did open his mouth and take up his pen on this subject both at the time and for years afterwards.
+His "A Note on the Treatise" (Hicks, 1967b) was a significant contribution towards helping later readers to be able to gain some understanding of the issues.
+One objective of this paper, therefore, is to reintroduce Hicks' arguments to a modern audience.

-(1994) conceded that this omission may well have been a tactical mistake, but never gave any indication of what such a critique might have been.
-The question therefore arises as to what it was that so enraged Hayek specifically about the Treatise on Money and not about Keynes's better-known book?
+When the topic of "Keynes versus Hayek" comes up for discussion today, the precise timeline of the events of 80 years ago is often left very blurred.
+Hayek did not, in fact, offer a critique of Keynes's most influential book the General Theory of Employment Interest and Money (1936).
+In retrospect, Hayek (1994, 89-98) conceded that this omission may well have been a tactical mistake, but still gave no real indication of what such a critique might have been.
+The question therefore arises as to what it was that engaged Hayek specifically about the Treatise on Money and not about Keynes's better-known book?
+Another main focus of this paper, therefore, is an attempt to answer this question.
+These are sorts of issues about which Marc Lavoie and Mario Seccareccia have written throughout their careers (see, for example, Lavoie 1997, 2006, 2014, Lavoie and Seccareccia 1988, Seccareccia 1990, 1997, 2004).

-One point that is often mentioned in the literature is the inconsistency between the core theory chapters of the Treatise (chapters 9 and 10), and the policy analysis and historical illustration in the rest of the two-volume work.4 In the pure theory chapters the level of output was assumed to be constant, which was inconsistent with the less formal analysis of changes in output and employment in the applied sections.
-If Hayek's main complaint was along these lines he would have been essentially correct, but then the debate could have been finished and done with very quickly indeed.
+One point that has often been mentioned in the literature is the apparent inconsistency between the core theory chapters of the Treatise on the "Fundamental Equations" (chapters 9 and 10), and the policy analysis and historical illustrations in the rest of the two-volume work.
+In the pure theory chapters the level of output was assumed to be constant.
+It was this assumption which was inconsistent with the, less formal, analysis of changes in output and employment in the applied sections of Keynes's book.
+If Hayek's main complaint was along these lines he would have been essentially correct, but then (presumably) the debate could have been finished and done with very quickly indeed.
 There must surely be more to it than this?

-One clue may be Keynes's emphasis in the Treatise on the sectoral price levels, specifically the relative prices of investment goods and consumption goods, in addition to an analysis of the aggregate price level.
-This must have seemed to Hayek to trespass directly on his home turf.
-The theory of the business cycle due to Mises (1934) and Hayek (1935) had tried to combine the so-called "Austrian" theory of capital theory with Wicksell-type monetary theory to generate a theory of the business cycle based on changes in inter-temporal prices.
-In this theory, the interest rate differentials originally postulated by Wicksell (1898), were thought to have "real" effects on the economy (that is, on the business cycle), and not just on the aggregate price level, as in Wicksell.
-Keynes's own attempt at a Wicksell-type theory in the Treatise on Money might therefore well be seen as a direct challenge to the newly-emerging Austrian theory.
+One clue may be Keynes's emphasis in the Treatise on sectoral price levels, specifically on the relative prices of investment goods and consumption goods.
+This was in addition to his much better-known analysis of the aggregate price level.
+The former aspect of Keynes's discussion must have seemed to Hayek to trespass directly on his home turf.
+To explain the theory of the business cycle due to Mises (1934) and Hayek (1935) had tried to combine the so-called "Austrian" theory of capital with a Wicksell-type monetary theory, in order to generate a theory of the business cycle that was based precisely on changes in inter-temporal prices.
+In the Austrian theory the interest rate differentials originally postulated by Wicksell (1898) were thought to have "real" effects on the economy (that is, on the business cycle), and not only on the aggregate price level - as had been the case in Wicksell.
+Keynes's own attempt at a Wicksell-type theory in the Treatise which did not allow for these real effects, but nonetheless did pay some attention might therefore have been seen as a direct challenge to the newly-emerging Austrian theory.
+In short, it was the "Wicksell Connection" (as Leijonhufvud later called it) which was present in the Treatise, but had disappeared entirely by the time of the General Theory that, circa 1930, seems most definitely to have caught Hayek's full attention (Leijonhufvud 1981, 151-60).